mirzak/mender-docs/201.Troubleshooting/04.Mender-Server/docs.md

 ```
 docker exec $(docker ps -q -n 1 -f 'name=device-auth') /usr/bin/deviceauth maintenance --decommissioning-cleanup
 ```

-## The virtual QEMU device is not showing up in demo mode

-When running the Mender server in demo mode, as described in the [getting started tutorial](../../getting-started/on-premise-installation), the help tips in the UI give you an option to connect a virtual `qemux86-64` to the server for demo purposes.

-If you have trouble connecting this virtual device, please make sure your environment meets the resource requirements to run the Mender Server.
-In particular, it is known that the virtual device will not start if you do not have enough memory.

-!!!
-The console of the virtual device can be seen by running `./demo --client logs mender-client`.

 ## A device shows up as pending after preauthorizing it
 If you see your device gets the `pending` status after [preauthorizing it](../../server-integration/preauthorizing-devices), something went wrong.
 Most likely there is a mismatch between the identity and public key [you preauthorized](../../server-integration/preauthorizing-devices#call-the-preauthorize-api) and what your Mender client is actually using.